pylipp/vim-comment-box/README.md

 """""""""""""""""""""""""""""""
 let example_var_two = "two"
 ```
 The commenting string will automatically adapt to the respective buffer filetype.
+If no filetype specified or if the filetype is unknown to the plugin, it uses hash signs (`#`) to build the comment box.

 Note that you can give this plugin a count, too.
 Calling `4<leader>b` from line
 3 of